putrautama007/putrautama007/README.md

 <h1 align='left'>Hello Welcome! 👋</h1>

 My name is Nyoman Putra Utama.
-Previously work as a Flutter Engineer at Amar Bank.
-Currently working as a Software Engineer - (Mobile) at Ruangguru and Code Reviewer at Dicoding Indonesia.
+Previously work as a Flutter Engineer at Amar Bank and Ruangguru.
+Currently working as a Software Engineer II - Mobile at Mekari and Code Reviewer at Dicoding Indonesia.
 I am an mobile developer and passionate in android ,flutter, and ios application development.

 ![](https://komarev.com/ghpvc/?username=putrautama007&color=green)